micahchoo/khattamicah.xyz/_notes/Projects/Srishti SDB Studio - Reading List.md

 [TOOLKIT - GROUND WORK](https://toolkit.press/ground-work.html)

-See how @DesignBeku engages in #collectivedesign that strives to make design and technology more locally rooted, contextually relevant, and ethical @blnaveen offers readers a tour of collective design in action here: #AssetBasedDesign #innovation
+See how @DesignBeku engages in #collective-design that strives to make design and technology more locally rooted, contextually relevant, and ethical @blnaveen offers readers a tour of collective design in action here: #AssetBasedDesign #innovation

 https://twitter.com/interactionsMag/status/1569860987339030528?s=20&t=JyIIklHLycmeStCdZd5jRg